Store Hours

 Plant Hardiness Zones Explained

-The first thing you should know when planting spring flowers, vegetables, and other seeds is your planting zone.
-Every location in the U.S. and its territories is sorted by climate.
-Find your zone on the USDA plant hardiness zone map and learn when to plant seeds.
+The first thing to know when planting spring flowers, vegetables, and other seeds is your planting zone.
+Every location in the United States and its territories is sorted by climate.
+Find your zone on the USDA growing zone map and learn when to plant flower bulbs and seeds.

 For example, you could transplant bell peppers outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
 For best results, choose plants in your zone number or less.
 In other words, a Zone 9 garden can support plants listed as Zones 1–9.
 The timeframe to direct sow outdoors in your garden is often around a month later than the indoor start date.
-Always read your seed packet for details.
-If you start them a little later than recommended, it's not ideal, but it should even out as time passes.
+Always read your seed envelope for details.
+If you start your plants a little later than recommended, it's not ideal, but it should even out as time passes.

 Start Seeds Indoors

-Transplant Young Plants Into Their New Homes
+Transplant Young Plants

-Protect Your Garden With Mulch
+Enrich Your Garden With Mulch and Compost

 Greet the Spring